Young-ook/terraform-aws-spinnaker/README.md

 ## Assumptions
 * You want to create a Spinnaker on AWS.
 This module will create a Spinnaker running on EKS (Elastic Kubernetes Service) cluster.
 * You don't have a VPC (Virtual Private Cloud) where you intend to pu the EKS cluster for Spinnaker deployment.
-This module will create a VPC and subnets satisfies EKS requirements.
+This module will create a VPC and subnets to meet the EKS requirements.
+* This module will create an Amazon Aurora cluster, S3 bucket and accociated permission policy for spinnaker storage.

 ## Examples
 - [Quickstart Example](README.md#Quickstart)